Here are the companies that will stop donating to Republicans who voted against certifying election

 The Trump supporters who stormed the US Capitol building were driven by the baseless belief that Democrats stole the election.
 They were egged on by President Donald Trump, who for weeks has claimed that vote-counting was rigged.
 But they were also encouraged by Republican members of Congress who voted against certifying the election results.

-Now, major corporations are suspending their donations to these Republicans, according to a report by Popular Information, a newsletter launched by former ThinkProgress Editor in Chief Judd Legume.
+Now, major corporations are suspending their donations to these Republicans, according to a report by Popular Information, a newsletter launched by former ThinkProgress Editor in Chief Judd Legum.

 One hundred and forty seven Republican members of Congress, including eight senators, objected to certifying results of the Electoral College in at least one state.
 These senators included Tommy Tuberville of Alabama, Rick Scott of Florida, Roger Marshall of Kansas, John Kennedy of Louisiana, Cindy Hyde-Smith of Mississippi, Josh Hawley of Missouri, Ted Cruz of Texas, and Cynthia Lummis of Wyoming.